-As you’ve probably heard, starting next year any company that stores data on citizens of the European Union will have to comply with a stringent set of new data privacy rules called General Data Protection Regulation (GDPR).
-The deadline to comply is fast approaching.
-GDPR will apply in the UK, and the 28 member states of the European Union, beginning May 25, 2018.
+As you probably know, any company which stores data on citizens of the European Union has to comply with a stringent set of data privacy rules called General Data Protection Regulation (GDPR).
+GDPR applies in the UK, and the 28 member states of the European Union.

 Background on GDPR

 Last updated in 1995, those new rules are expansive and detailed.
 And the penalty for non-compliance is steep – up to 4% of a company’s global annual turnover.
-Large companies with a European presence have been watching the development of the rule and are, by and large, ready for the May 2018 deadline.
+Large companies with a European presence have been watching the development of the rule and are, by and large, trying to remain data compliant.

 The question is particularly tricky when it comes to cloud providers.
 For instance, under GDPR a European individual can request a company destroy all personal data it may hold about them.
 This includes all data stored on its cloud providers, and must be done within 30 days of the request.
 That means a company will have to devote significant effort to ensure that all its cloud providers can also comply within that timeframe.